Ultimate Guide To Writing Blog Posts For SEO

 Always start with keyword research before drafting an outline for a blog post.
 Find out what your audience and customers are searching for (don’t forget social media).
 Target low competition niches and gather ideas from the competition.

 Write an outline that establishes the overall structure of the blog post such as the title, intro, headings, and conclusion.
 Identify keywords and signal words to be used in the content.
 Make sure your paragraphs are clear and concise.
-Formatting and structure is key to readability and improves the user’s experience.
+Formatting and structure are key to readability and improving the user’s experience.

 Research and writing is the hardest part of writing blog posts, but on-page SEO is just as important.
 Keep in mind that keyword optimization is the most crucial on-page technique.
 But don’t overdo it by placing too many exact match keywords in all the positions (keyword stuffing).